NICMx/Jool/doc/usr/en/pool4.md

 ![TODO](../images/flow/pool4-simple3-en.svg)

 NAT64s are not overly concerned with retaining source ports.
-In fact, for security reasons, [recommendations exist to drive NAT64s as unpredictable as possible]({{ site.draft-nat64-port-allocation }}).
+In fact, for security reasons, [recommendations exist to drive NAT64s as unpredictable as possible](https://tools.ietf.org/html/rfc6056).

-What you need to be aware of is that your NAT64 machine needs to reserve transport addresses for translation purposes.
-If _T_ tries to open a connection from transport address `192.0.2.1#5000` and at the same time a translation yields source transport address `192.0.2.1#5000`, evil things will happen. [iptables's NAT also suffers from this quirk](https://github.com/NICMx/NAT64/wiki/issue67:-Linux's-MASQUERADING-does-not-care-about-the-source-natting-overriding-existing-connections.).
+Each connection being translated will borrow a transport address from the pool.
+If you have _n_ transport addresses in pool4, you can have _n_ simultaneous translating connections.
+After a connection expires, its transport address becomes re-eligible for assignment.

-Linux's ephemeral port range defaults to 32768-61000.
-Therefore, Jool's port range for any given address defaults to 61001-65535.
-You can change the former by tweaking sysctl `sys.net.ipv4.ip_local_port_range`, and the latter by means of [`--pool4 --add` userspace application commands](usr-flags-pool4.html).
+You can fine-tune your pool4 table by means of the [`--pool4`](usr-flags-pool4.html) userspace configuration mode, and the connection expiration timeouts by tweaking  [`--udp-timeout`](usr-flags-global.html#udp-timeout), [`--tcp-est-timeout`](usr-flags-global.html#tcp-est-timeout), [`--tcp-trans-timeout`](usr-flags-global.html#tcp-trans-timeout) and [`--icmp-timeout`](usr-flags-global.html#icmp-timeout).